 What are probiotics?

 First, a few brief basics for the unfamiliar.
-Probiotics are living organisms — bacteria — that exist in foods like yogurt, kefir, and kombucha, that when taken at a reasonable dosage, confer a health benefit on the host.
-(R) Despite the fact that yes, probiotics are bacteria, they’re the good kind that work to keep our guts healthy, helping us digest food and produce more vitamins.
+Probiotics are defined as living organisms — bacteria or yeast — that exist in foods like yogurt, kefir, and kombucha, that when taken at a reasonable dosage, confer a health benefit on the host.1

 According to the National Center for Complementary and Integrative Health, probiotics may work to prevent diarrhea caused by infections or antibiotics and also improve irritable bowel syndrome (IBS) symptoms.
 Other potential benefits include how probiotics positively affect allergies, oral health, liver disease, and the common cold, in addition to colic in infants.

 The most-studied strains of probiotics, and the ones you may recognize on the back of some nutrition or supplement labels, are Lactobacillus and Bifidobacterium, which are live bacteria, and the nonpathogenic yeast Saccharomyces (S.boulardii).
 For more, see what is the difference between Lactobacillus and Bifidobacterium probiotoics?

 Health benefits of probiotics are strain-specific, so not all strains may be useful during pregnancy or for helping alleviate symptoms of a medical condition.
 In fact, although it’s one of the most studies supplements out there, little to no studies exist on the health benefits of Saccharomyces during pregnancy, so we’ll spend most of this post focusing on the more popular Lactobacillus and Bifidobacterium strains.